Angi-Reynoso/Datos_Masivos/Practice_2.md

 list.toSet
 ~~~
 ### Solution 6:
-"Map# is a collection of key-value pairs.
+"Map" is a collection of key-value pairs.
 In other words, it is similar to dictionary.
 Keys are always unique while values need not be unique.
 Key-value pairs can have any data type.
 However, data type once used for any key and value must be consistent throughout.
 Maps are classified into two types: mutable and immutable.